An Overview of the General Lift Requirements Within Part M: Volume 2

 Careful design considerations obviously play a large part in meeting all of the above regulations, as well as adhering to the building regulations, but there are also practical considerations about visibility and ease of operation:

 3.26 The illumination in the passenger lift car, on the lifting platform or on the wheelchair platform stairlift should minimise glare, reflection, confusing shadows or pools of light and dark.
+3.27 All users including wheelchair users should be able to reach and use the controls that summon and direct the lifting device. |

 Below are 3 key questions to ensure the general installation requirements are met, which if closely followed can help to ensure compliance;